safrazik/knockout-file-bindings/README.md

   // a special observable (optional)
   base64String: ko.observable(), // just the base64 string, without mime type or anything else
 });

+// Or, if you're working with multiple file drag and drop viewModel.fileDataArray = ko.observableArray([]); // fields will be populated for you as files are dropped into the container, but the names and functions are the same as above.

 viewModel.fileData().text.subscribe(function(text){
   // do something